 Like many others DISC personality test nor can the Enneagram test describe any personality down to its depths and details.
 The human psyche is complex and often enough contradictory - and we often react in different ways in different situations.
 However, the test shows which statements about ourselves we identify with the most.
 From this, a certain structure of needs and reaction tendency can be derived.

-The nine basic types serve as a guideline as to which character traits we live out the strongest.
-This allows us to draw conclusions about what drives us and what needs are in the foreground for us, for example, belonging (Six and Nine), security and control (One, Five, Six, Nine) or independence (Three, Four, Seven, Eight).
-Those who know their needs can take this into account when planning their lives and careers.
+The nine basic types serve as a guideline as to which character traits we live out most strongly.
+This allows conclusions to be drawn about what drives us and which needs are paramount for us, for example belonging (Six and Nine), security and control (One, Five, Six, Nine) or independence (Three, Four, Seven, Eight).
+If you know your needs, you can use this in your life and work.
+Career Planning take into account.
 And those who learn to assess their counterparts according to the criteria of the Enneagram can align their communication accordingly and thus, for example, address customers or business partners in a way that arouses their interest and meets their needs.

 What are the weaknesses of the Enneagram personality test?